-I proceeded to pin an image provided by the seller to my Pinterest and added the link created via SendOwl to redirect people that click on it to the landing page where they can make the purchase.
+I started by pinning an image provided by the seller to my Pinterest and added the link created via SendOwl to redirect people that click on it to the landing page where they can make the purchase.
 (You add the link by going to the pin, clicking edit and in the website field you add the custom affiliate link.
 This is an extremely important step and you can find a full tutorial on it in the ebook I mentioned!)

 You can also create your own graphics (I use Canva) if you want to stand out because the sellers and other affiliates will be using the same poster and some affiliate networks won’t provide a graphic for every single product, so making them yourself is an important step.